Optum/long-medical-document-lms/README.md

 ### Citation

-If you use this code in your research, please cite our paper: [*Extend and Explain: Interpreting Very Long Language Models*](https://arxiv.org/abs/2209.01174).
+If you use this code in your research, please cite our paper: ["Extend and Explain: Interpreting Very Long Language Models"](https://arxiv.org/abs/2209.01174).